mkm29/ai-on-the-edge/README.md

 ### Test

 Nvidia created a Docker image that will test to make sure all devices are configured properly.
-Change into your home directoy, and copy over the denos: `cp -R /usr/local/cuda/samples .`.
-Next, create a Dockerfile to perform the `deviceQuery` test:
+Change into your home directoy, and copy over the demos: `cp -R /usr/local/cuda/samples .`.
+Next, create a [Dockerfile.deviceQuery](tests/Dockerfile.deviceQuery) to perform the `deviceQuery` test:

 ```shell
 FROM nvcr.io/nvidia/l4t-base:r32.5.0